 - The analog envelope output is a minimally filtered output of the acoustic waveform

-This article discusses the different sensor output options available.
-Also, the article explains the differences between these outputs and shows examples of the output formats.
-If you have questions about the outputs used by Maxbotix, please contact us.
+This article discusses the different output formats available for a Maxbotix Inc., sensor.
+Further, the article explains the differences between these outputs and shows examples of the output formats.
+If you have questions about the outputs used by Maxbotix Inc., please contact us.

 Any output format allows you to take the electronic range information from the sensor and turn it into a readable format.
 While each output has its own benefits, some require more knowledge and equipment to use.
 Some outputs are more accurate than others, but the beginning user may find that a more accurate output is beyond their scope of electronic interface and coding knowledge.